Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <br>

+Maybe talk a little more in depth as to why recursive calls can take more resources right here instead of saying refer to somplace else.
 <p>
 You may have noticed that the above two algorithms accomplish the same task in a completely different ways.
 Using a loop is the first method, which takes far fewer resources than its recursive counterpart.
 As discussed in the function blog post, recursive calls take more space per function call in order to accommodate the memory needs of the function as well as additional time to set up the entire process of allocating everything appropriately.
 Nevertheless, recursive methods are much more straightforward to understand and manage than iterative loops.
 These are the reasons why we have comparisons in order to see what the advantages and disadvantages of each algorithm are in order to determine which is more appropriate for the situation and resources available.
 Another example would be a program that can display the set of Fibonnaci numbers:
 </p>